Chapter 33: Fable

 He nodded again.

 "And you remember what you guys did to me, right?"

 "Aarei, I'm sorry."

 "Oh?
 That's kind of you.
 So thoughtful.
 Maybe I'll be sorry too once I'm all done."
 He sounded like a sadist.
 Aarei doesn't usually do sadist.
 He was pulling it off pretty well at the moment.
 His aura was changing to a new color too.
 A color I've never seen in him before.

-Aarei shoved a cloth in Mankoy's mouth and duck taped over it.
-"Grab his hand, Fable," he demanded.
+Aarei shoved a cloth in Mankoy's mouth and duct taped over it.
+"Grab his arm, Fable," he demanded.
 His aura hues continued to warp into something I didn't like.